android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 This is also possible to implement by usage of [3rd party test runners](https://android-ui-testing.github.io/Cookbook/practices/test_runners_review/), like Marathon, Avito-Runner or Flank.
-Marathon and Avito-Runner clear package data without orchestrator.
+Marathon and Avito-Runner clear package data without an orchestrator.
 They delegated this logic to host machine.

 ##### 2.3 Conclusion<br/>